AjayKMehta/setup-machine/README.md

 ### Setup for Jupyter

-1. Install R package `IRKernel`: `install.packages("IRKernel")`.
+1. Install R package `IRKernel`: `install.packages("IRkernel")`.
-1. Activate conda environment with Jupyter installed.
+1. Activate venv environment for a uv project with Jupyter installed: `. .\.venv\Scripts\Activate.ps1` if in root directory. :bulb: VS Code automatically executes this if you open a PowerShell terminal AFAICT.
 1. Use `jupyter kernelspec list` to get location of existing kernels.
 If you see a path corresponding to `$Appdata\jupyter\kernels\ir`, then R kernel is already installed.
-1. Launch `radian` in conda environment's shell.
+1. Launch `radian` in  environment's shell: `radian` or `uv run radian` (use project's version).
-1. In radian: `IRKernel::installspec()`.
+1. In radian: `IRkernel::installspec()`.

 > Alternatively, you can copy files from `IRKernel` package installation directory's **kernelspec** subfolder to `$Appdata\jupyter\kernels\ir`.

+Now if you launch jupyterlab (`uv run jupyter lab`), you should see a R kernel and be able to select it for your notebook.

 ### catboost